kazasho/HotS-for-big-screen-resolutions/README.md

 ## First time setup

+1. Make sure the package "python-dotenv" is installed (pip install python-dotenv).
+Working on building a installer that handles this automatically
-1. Copy ".env.example" and make the new filename ".env"
+2. Copy ".env.example" and make the new filename ".env"
-2. Change the vcontent of ".env" to you liking
+3. Change the content of ".env" to you liking
-3. Run "resolution_fix.py"
+4. Run "resolution_fix.py"

 ## When Blizzard.net launcher detects the script changes